asgervelling/budgeting/README.md

-## Daily budget and savings app with TypeScript
+## Daily budget and savings CLI tool with Node
 A command line interface for managing private expenses in a spending and a savings account, respectively. \
 You can enter your balance, as well as daily goal budget. \